Dwarf Korean Lilac (tree form)

 A beautiful and popular patio shrub with numerous attributes; striking spikes of fragrant lilac-pink flowers in late spring, small rounded foliage and a uniform compact ball shape grafted onto a standard, best used as a solitary accent in the garden

 Dwarf Korean Lilac (tree form) is smothered in stunning panicles of fragrant lilac purple flowers at the ends of the branches in late spring, which emerge from distinctive violet flower buds.
 The flowers are excellent for cutting.
-It has dark green foliage which emerges burgundy in spring.
+It has dark green deciduous foliage which emerges burgundy in spring.
 The small pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Dwarf Korean Lilac (tree form) is a dense deciduous tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.